 In order to combine data from different telescopes, color corrections were applied to remove the differences in the spectral responses of the filters relative to the Bessell system (Bessell 1990).
 For the ground-based telescopes, the filters are close enough to the standard Bessell filters that a single linear color term (measured at each observatory with standard stars) suffices to put the data onto the Bessell system, with most corrections being smaller than 0.01 magnitudes.
 The WFPC2 filters are different enough from the ground-based filters, however, that a linear term is not sufficient.
 Moreover, the differences between a SN Ia and standard star spectral energy distribution (SED) are significant.
-In this case, color corrections were calculated by integrating template SN Ia spectra (described below).
+In this case, color corrections were calculated by integrating template SN Ia spectra (described below) through the filter response.

 In order to perform lightcurve template fitting, a cross-filter K-correction must be applied to transform the data in the observed filter into a rest-frame magnitude in the filter used for the lightcurve template (Kim, Goobar, & Perlmutter 1996).
 The color correction to the nearest standard Bessell filter followed by a K-correction to a rest-frame filter is equivalent to a direct Kcorrection from the observed filter to the standard rest-frame filter.
-In practice, we perform the two steps separately so that all photometry may be combined to provide a lightcurve effectively observed through a standard (e.g.) R-band filter, which may then be K-corrected and fit with a single series of K-corrections.
+In practice, we perform the two steps separately so that all photometry may be combined to provide a lightcurve effectively observed through a standard (e.g. R-band) filter, which may then be K-corrected and fit with a single series of K-corrections.
 The data tabulated in Appendix A have all been color-corrected to the standard Bessell filters.

 Color and K-corrections were performed following the procedure of Nugent, Kim, & Perlmutter (2002).
 In order to perform these corrections, a template SN Ia spectrum for each epoch of the lightcurve, as described in that paper, is necessary.
 The spectral template used in this present work began with the template of that paper.
-To it was applied a smooth multiplicative function at each day such that integration of the spectrum through the standard filters would produce the proper intrinsic colors for a Type Ia supernova (including a mild dependence of those intrinsic colors IMPORTANT suggestion: Make the HST points the filled black circles and the ground-based points the open empty circles, since the black points are the more important ones to emphasize.
-Also, I think these plot would look better if we make all the points smaller than they are currently.
+To it was applied a smooth multiplicative function at each day such that integration of the spectrum through the standard filters would produce the proper intrinsic colors for a Type Ia supernova (including a mild dependence of those intrinsic colors on stretch).